mcneel/developer.rhino3d.com/content/en/guides/general/rhino-ui-system/_index.md

 +++

 This guide proves an overview of Rhino's User Interface (UI) system, and it compares the new system found in Rhino 8 with the previous system found in Rhino 7 and earlier.

+## Rhino 9 UI System

+The goals of the new Rhino 9 UI system were to:

+- Simplify RUIs
+- Simplify moving setups across machines
+- Improve and simplify the prior 8 system
+- 100% compatibility with moving to 8 or sending files back to 8
+- A more fluid editing experience

+The Rhino 9 system is very similar to Rhino 8, with the following changes.

+### RUI Files

+- RUI files are modified directly again without diffs exactly as Rhino 7 worked
+- Any links to other RUIs are resolved and copied into the RUI (Except for fly-outs or sidebars)
+- Diffs will be combined with the respective RUI on migrating to Rhino 9
+- Every part of the RUI file (Except menus) is now edited in one dialog

+#### Macro

+Macros have been simplified and no longer need editing separately, nor do they have their own dialog

+---

 ## Rhino 8 UI System